whodevrajverma/CBTOPE/README.md

-# CBTOPE: Identification of Conformational B-cell Epitopes
+# CBTOPE: Identification of conformational B-cell Epitopes in an antigen from its primary sequence

 **CBTOPE** is the first computational method developed to predict conformational B-cell epitopes in an antigen from its primary amino acid sequence.
 This resource is particularly valuable for vaccine design, as most B-cell epitopes are conformational
 (discontinuous) and identifying them usually requires knowledge of the antigen's tertiary structure, which is not always available.